Skip to main content

 Bachelor's

-Chemical Engineering is a challenging, rewarding and satisfying major and career.
-You can pursue employment in many high-tech areas — including materials, energy and pharmaceuticals — or go on to graduate school and professional programs, such as law, dentistry and medicine.
+With a degree in Chemical Engineering, you can pursue employment in many high-tech areas — including materials, energy and pharmaceuticals — or go on to graduate school and professional programs, such as law, dentistry and medicine.

 View the Chemical Engineering Bachelor's Program Page (WVU Degrees that can Lead to Careers in Energy – Morgantown Campus)